Introduction

 Signal segmentation via hierarchical Hidden Markov model

 The inner HMM includes four hidden states: “prev,” “next,” “curr,” and “noise.”
-These correspond to the previous, next, and current 5mer in the pore, while “noise” refers to random fluctuations.
+These correspond to the previous, next, and current 5-mer in the pore, while “noise” refers to random fluctuations.
 Each raw current measurement is emitted from one of these hidden states, providing a detailed model of the signal within the base blocks.
 A linear model with a large absolute slope is used to represent sharp changes in the transition blocks.

-y of a read, the hidden states of the outer hidden HMM are denoted by g. y and g are divided into 2K + 1 blocks c, where y(k), g(k) correspond to k th block and c = (c1, c2, …, ck, …, c2K+1), ck ∈ {B, T}.
+To segment the signal, we first model the likelihood of the HHMM.
+Given the raw current signal y of a read, the hidden states of the outer hidden HMM are denoted by g. y and g are divided into 2K + 1 blocks c, where y(k), g(k) correspond to k th block and c = (c1, c2, …, ck, …, c2K+1), ck ∈ {B, T}.
 Blocks with odd indices (k = 1, 3, 5, …, 2K + 1) are base blocks, while those with even indices (k = 2, 4, …, 2K) are transition blocks.
 The likelihood of the HHMM is given by

 The inner HMM models transitions between the “prev,” “next,” “curr,” and “noise” states.
 For the “prev,” “next,” and “curr” states, a Gaussian distribution is used to model the emission probabilities, while a uniform distribution models the “noise” state.
 The forward-backward algorithm is used to compute the marginal likelihood of the inner HMM, which approximates the emission probabilities for base blocks.
 For transition blocks, a standard linear model computes the emission probabilities.

 For any given g, we can calculate the joint likelihood (Eq.
 1).
 We enumerate different configurations and select the one with the highest likelihood.
-This process segments the raw current signal into alternating base and transition blocks, where one or more base blocks may correspond to a single 5mer.
+This process segments the raw current signal into alternating base and transition blocks, where one or more base blocks may correspond to a single 5-mer.
 Each base block is characterized by its mean and standard deviation, which are used as input for downstream alignment tasks.

 Due to the large size of fast5 files (which can reach terabytes), parameter inference for this model is computationally intensive.
 To address this, we developed a GPU-based inference algorithm that significantly accelerates the process.
 More details on this algorithm can be found in Supplementary Note 2.

-In summary, the HHMM allows us to accurately segment the raw current signal, providing more precise estimates of the mean and variance for each base block, which are crucial for downstream analyses such as RNA modification prediction.
+In summary, the HHMM allows us to accurately segment the raw current signal, providing estimates of the mean and variance for each base block, which are crucial for downstream analyses such as RNA modification prediction.

-5mer parameter table
+5-mer & 9-mer parameter table

 Alignment of raw signal segment with reference sequence

-After segmenting the raw current signal of a read into base and transition blocks using HHMM, we align the means of base blocks with the 5mer list of the reference sequence.
+After segmenting the raw current signal of a read into base and transition blocks using HHMM, we align the means of base blocks with the 5-mer list of the reference sequence.

-The alignment process involves three main cases
+The alignment process involves three main cases:

-1. Base block matching with a 5mer: In this case, a base block aligns with a 5mer, which is modeled by a Gaussian distribution.
-The 5mer may exist in either an unmodified or modified state, and the corresponding Gaussian parameters are retrieved from the 5mer parameter table.
+1. Base block matching with a 5-mer: In this case, a base block aligns with a 5-mer, which is modeled by a Gaussian distribution.
+The 5-mer may exist in either an unmodified or modified state, and the corresponding Gaussian parameters are retrieved from the 5-mer parameter table.

 2. Base block matching with an insertion: Here, the base block aligns with an indel (“-”), indicating an inserted nucleotide in the read.

-3. Deletion in the read: In this case, an indel (0.0) matches with a 5mer, representing a deleted nucleotide in the read.
+3. Deletion in the read: In this case, an indel (0.0) matches with a 5-mer, representing a deleted nucleotide in the read.

 The alignment score function models these matching cases as follows.
-For the first case (a base block matching a 5mer), we calculate the probability that the base block mean is sampled from either the unmodified or modified 5mer’s Gaussian distribution.
+For the first case (a base block matching a 5-mer), we calculate the probability that the base block mean is sampled from either the unmodified or modified 5-mer’s Gaussian distribution.
 The larger of the two probabilities is used as the match score.
 For the second and third cases, the alignment is treated as noise, and a fixed uniform distribution is used to calculate the match score.

-We denote the score function by f The recursion formula of the dynamic programming alignment algorithm is given by
+We denote the score function by f.
+The recursion formula of the dynamic programming alignment algorithm is given by

 , where f is the score function.
-It can be seen that we can still align μi with sj after we have aligned μi−1 with sj, which fulfills the special consideration that one or multiple base blocks might be aligned with one 5mer.
+It can be seen that we can still align μi with sj after we have aligned μi−1 with sj, which fulfills the special consideration that one or multiple base blocks might be aligned with one 5-mer.

 We implement two types of alignment algorithms (Fig. 1C) based on the score matrix M:

-1. Full Alignment Algorithm: This algorithm aligns the full list of base block means with the full list of 5mers, similar to classical global alignment.
-It traces back from the (m + 1,n + 1) position in the score matrix.
+1. Full Alignment Algorithm: This algorithm aligns the full list of base block means with the full list of 5-mers, similar to classical global alignment.
+It traces back from the (m + 1, n + 1) position in the score matrix.

-2. Partial Alignment Algorithm: This aligns the full list of base blocks with the initial part of the 5mer list, with no indels allowed in the base block means or the 5mer list.
+2. Partial Alignment Algorithm: This aligns the full list of base blocks with the initial part of the 5-mer list, with no indels allowed in the base block means or the 5-mer list.
 The trace back starts from the maximum value in the last row of the score matrix.

 Modification prediction